 An LMS (Learning Management System) is a web-based or software application specially designed to facilitate the creation, management, delivery, and monitoring of e-learning, educational content, development programs and learning activities.
 LMS acts as a central platform to manage courses, evaluate performance, and track learning progress at various stages.
 Since it is a cloud-based service, it can be accessed from anywhere using an active internet connection.

-Some key features of an LMS platform are course creation and management, curriculum and learning paths management, reporting and analytics, collaboration tools, and other integrations.
+Some key features of an LMS platform are course creation and management, curriculum and learning paths management, reporting and analytics, collaboration tools, and other integrations with business intelligent tools like Tableau or its alternatives.

 Popular LMS platforms include Moodle, TalentLMS, Blackboard, and Canvas.
 These platforms cater to different industries and use cases such as K-12, higher education, professional development, and corporate training.